-As we get ready for a slightly different Christmas this year we have decided to investigate whether or not any of our typical Christmas traditions originate from the Vikings, and believe it or not, some do!
+As we get ready again for a slightly different Christmas this year we have decided to investigate whether or not any of our typical Christmas traditions originate from the Vikings, and believe it or not, some do!

 The Norse god Odin was described as a bearded old man wearing a hat and a cloak, Odin would often ride his eight-legged horse Sleipnir across the midwinter night’s sky, delivering gifts to those down below.
 Sounds a little familiar doesn’t it?
 It is argued that our modern Santa Claus is a mix of ancient myths, legends and folklore, the resemblance and connection to the Norse god Odin has many historians believing he could have been the original Santa.

+Again, we have Norse mythology to thank for another of our well-known Christmas traditions, the elf.
+Known as the álfar, where the word ‘elf’ comes from, or ‘hidden people’, these supernatural humanlike beings were said to be tall, pale and beautiful, with magical powers.
+So how did we go from the álfar to the traditional elves we imagine in Santa’s workshop today?
+Well, we have another myth from Nordic folklore to thank, that of the ‘nisse’.
 The nisse is a mythological creature linked with the winter solstice and Christmas season, who looks like your typical garden gnome – short with a red pointy hat!
 The little creatures were said to live in the stables and barns of a homestead, guarding the property within.
-Treat it well and it’ll be helpful to you, treat it badly and be prepared for some mischief around your house, perhaps explaining why today’s Christmas elves are often represented as cheeky.
+Treat it well and it’ll be helpful to you, treat it badly and be prepared for some mischief around your house, perhaps explaining why today’s Christmas elves are often represented as being cheeky.

-Christmas Trees – The Vikings worshipped trees, especially the evergreens of the expansive Scandinavian forests.
+The Vikings worshipped trees, especially the evergreens of the expansive Scandinavian forests.
 They believed they were the special plant of Balder, the sun god.
 The trees remained green throughout the winter and came to represent the promise of new life, a reminder that spring was just around the corner.
 In ancient Germanic and Norse tradition, the evergreens were often decorated with small carvings of the gods and food, in the hope of encouraging the tree spirits to return to bring about the new spring.

-Festive Wreath – Whilst the Romans originally created wreaths to be displayed as a symbol of victory, they became connected to our festive celebrations by way of Yule.
+Whilst the Romans originally created wreaths to be displayed as a symbol of victory, they became connected to our festive celebrations by way of Yule.
 Wreaths were created using an evergreen plant like Holly and would be brought into people’s homes during Yuletide to remind them of the warmer days to come, a comforting symbol during the long cold winters of the Scandinavian north.
-The Vikings themselves would set alight to a ‘sunwheel’, which strongly resembles modern wreaths.
-The burning wheel was then rolled down a hill in the hope of inviting the sun to return.
+The Vikings themselves would set alight to a ‘sunwheel’, which strongly resembles modern wreaths The burning wheel was then rolled down a hill in the hope of inviting the sun to return.